 - Review any existing contracts for any early termination issues that must be addressed.

-Preparation for Choosing New ITAD Vendors
+Planning and Preparation for Choosing New ITAD Vendors

 As you begin to look for a new ITAD vendor, you should carefully organize your pending ITAD needs.
 The new vendor will need to know:

 - How many assets will need to be managed?